 Learn - As in the morning, we’ll introduce new concepts by beginning a new project together on the projector, and send you out to work on it.

-Code - At points during the course, students take on longer projects or work for actual clients.
-In either case, students learn high level meta-engineering skills around project management, team communication and code documentation.
+Code - At points during the course, students take on longer projects and learn high level meta-engineering skills around project management, team communication and code documentation.

 Dinner - Talk about tech and life over dinner in the classroom.